smissingham/missingham.net/content/Optimization Modelling/Price Elasticity & Waterfall Optimization.md

 Recommended Extras:
 - Product List Price at time of invoice (can be derived from list prices table if provided)
 - Customer Standard Discount (can be derived from another table if provided)
+- Quote ID / Quote Line ID (if quotes are provided, this will join quotes table to transactions)

 ## List Prices History - Recommended
 A table containing historic list price points that can be joined to transactions in order to derive discount given at time of invoice.